 Now!
 You might be asking yourself: what irritated my plantar fascia?
 Here are some common causes of plantar fasciitis.

 Plantar fasciitis is often triggered when a person started wearing a new or different footwear that they are used to, or have suddenly increased activity level that involves impact/prolonged weight bearing on their feet (ie. gone out for a long walk on a trip, started to pick up running or gym classes, etc.).
-Other factors that can influence plantar fasciitis include increase in body weight or having flat feet.
+Other factors that can influence this condition include increase in body weight or having flat feet.

 Some of the other causes for plantar fasciitis can involve: